-According to History News Network, the government used color-coded maps to rank the loan-worthiness of neighborhoods in more than 200 cities and towns in the U.S.
+History News Network, the government used color-coded maps to rank the loan-worthiness of neighborhoods in more than 200 cities and towns in the U.S.

 Ranking neighborhoods as least risky to most risky using the letters "A" to "D," areas ranked as "D" were noted as areas where property values were most likely to go down—and were marked in red.
 Most of the "D" neighborhoods were predominantly Black.